2009 Presidential Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Ranked 548 in Presidential Dollars

-The series honored four presidents who served during the mid-19th century: William Henry Harrison (9th President), John Tyler (10th President), James K. Polk (11th President), and Zachary Taylor (12th President).
+The four presidents honored represent a fascinating mid-19th century era: William Henry Harrison (9th President), John Tyler (10th President), James K. Polk (11th President), and Zachary Taylor (12th President) — all of whom served during one of the most formative and turbulent decades in American history.

 The Obverse of the 2009 Presidential Dollar